pengpeng25/cyber-gov-risk-portfolio/public-key-cryptography-basics/task-3-rsa.md

 ϕ(n) = (4391 - 1) × (6659 - 1) = 4390 × 6658 = 29,228,620

-Knowing `ϕ(n)` allows the attacker to derive the **private key**, breaking the system.
+If an attacker could factor `n` to find `p` and `q`, they could compute ϕ(n) and derive the **private key**, breaking the system.

 Because factoring `n` becomes impractical for large numbers, the private key remains secure.

----

-### Why This Works at Scale

-- Multiplication grows linearly in difficulty
-- Factoring grows exponentially harder as numbers increase
-- Computers can multiply huge numbers easily
-- Computers cannot realistically factor RSA-sized numbers

 This imbalance is what protects RSA.

 ---